82ba10b5e8dc/learning-rust-book/README.md

 Learning Rust Book
 ---

-This repository contains nodes and code from the (Rust Book)[https://doc.rust-lang.org/book/title-page.html].
+This repository contains nodes and code from the [Rust Book](https://doc.rust-lang.org/book/title-page.html).
 It's mostly for personal reference and practice when reading or revisiting the book, but hopefully it's some use to you!